Royofficely/Customizable-Dataset-Generator-using-GPT/README.md

 {role2}: [follow-up response if applicable]'

 Ensure the example is as realistic and detailed as possible, mimicking a real-life scenario."

+prompt_text_file: "Generate a detailed and realistic interaction between a {role1} and a {role2} based on the following information: {context}

+The interaction should include:
+1. A specific inquiry or problem from the {role1} related to the provided information
+2. A detailed and helpful response from the {role2}, using only the information provided
+3. Any relevant technical details, error messages, or specific examples mentioned in the provided information
+4. A natural flow of conversation, including any necessary follow-up questions or clarifications

+Format the interaction as:
+'{role1}: [{role1}'s detailed message]
+{role2}: [{role2}'s comprehensive response]
+{role1}: [any follow-up question if applicable] {role2}: [follow-up response if applicable]'

+Ensure the example is as realistic and detailed as possible, mimicking a real-life scenario.
+IMPORTANT: Respond in the same language as the provided information.
+Do not use any knowledge outside of the given context."

 topics:
   - "Product information"